ScottyP1/preppr/README.md

   - Purpose: Quick way for sellers to update quantity.
   - Body: `{ "quantity": 15 }`
   - Response: the updated stall object.

+- POST `/api/stalls/{id}/favorite/` (buyer)
+  - Purpose: Mark this stall as the buyer’s favorite.
+  - Auth: buyer JWT required.
+  - Response: `{ "detail": "Favorited." }`

+- POST `/api/stalls/{id}/request/` (buyer)
+  - Purpose: Create a special request for a stall (e.g., “No asparagus”).
+  - Body: `{ "note": "No asparagus" }`
+  - Response: `201` with the created request.

+Query params:
+- `?tags=gluten-free,vegan` — filter to stalls that match any of the tag names
+- `?allergens_exclude=fish,nuts` — exclude stalls that include any of the named allergens

 ## Typical Flows